Electric cars are growing in the Bay Area, but are only 6 percent of new vehicle sales statewide. (Anne Wernikoff)

 Even then, electric cars face another hurdle: our car culture.

-“The automobile is an emotional object,” says Mimi Sheller, professor of sociology at Drexler University.
-She says just look at the messaging we get in car ads.
+“The automobile is an emotional object,” says Mimi Sheller, professor of sociology at Drexler University, pointing to the messaging we get in car ads.

 “There’s a long history of associations with masculinity and speed and power,” Sheller says.
 “I think we are influenced in many ways by all those cultural suggestions that are around us."